wcmaart/dashboard/README.md

 + [Yarn](https://yarnpkg.com/en/docs/install)
 + Some flavour of git (obviously)

-The clone the repository and read the next section before doing anything else.
+Then clone the repository and read the next section before doing anything else.

 You will probably also need to...